-India says US trade negotiations are still going on as fresh tariffs loom
+India Says US Trade Negotiations Are Still Going on As Fresh Tariffs Loom

 A planned visit by U.S. trade negotiators to New Delhi from August 25-29 has been called off, dashing hopes that the levies may be lowered or postponed.

-"We have some redlines in the negotiations, to be maintained and defended," Indian Foreign Minister Subrahmanyam Jaishankar said at an Economic Times forum event in New Delhi, singling out the interests of the country's farmers and small producers.
+"We have some redlines in the negotiations, to be maintained and defended," Indian Foreign Minister Subrahmanyam Jaishankar said at an event in New Delhi, singling out the interests of the country's farmers and small producers.

 India-U.S. trade talks collapsed earlier this year due to India not agreeing to open its vast agricultural and dairy sectors.
-Bilateral trade between the world's largest and fifth largest economy is worth over $190 billion.
+Bilateral trade between the world's largest and fifth-largest economies is worth over $190 billion.

 "It is our right to make decisions in our 'national interest'," Jaishankar said.